Data Protection

 Web hosting

-📓 Processed data: IP address, time of website visit, browser used and other data.
-You can find more details on this below or at the respective web hosting provider used.
+Web hosting summary 👥 Affected: visitors to the website 🤝 Purpose: professional website hosting and operation security 📓 Processed data: IP address, time of website visit, browser used and other data.
+You can find more details on this below or at the respective web hosting provider used. 📅 Duration of storage: depends on the respective provider, but usually 2 weeks ⚖️ Legal basis: Art.
+6 para.
+1 letter f GDPR (legitimate interests) |

 What is web hosting?